An explanation of Mondrian's oeuvre by Michael Sciam

 New York City

 The uniform lines of NYC come into direct communication in BBW with fragments of the horizontal entering the vertical and vice versa.
-The univocal space of each single line of NYC, i.e., entirely horizontal or vertical, becomes a relational space within the small squares where both directions simultaneously coexist (BBW).
-The small square is the point in which an infinite and absolute space (the straight line) becomes finite and relative space for a moment:
+The univocal space of each single line of NYC, i.e., entirely horizontal or vertical, therefore becomes a relational space where both directions (the small square made of horizontal and vertical) simultaneously coexist (BBW).
+The small square is the point in which an infinite and absolute space (the straight line) becomes for a moment finite and relative space:

 New York City